 Reduces Shedding And Dandruff

 With regular brushing throughout the week, the FURminator can reduce shedding by as much as 90%.
 This is great news for you, your dog, and your furniture.
-As brushing is also good for the skin, this can help to reduce dandruff as well and the FURminator’s design makes it a much less abrasive option than the standard deshedder.
+As brushing is also good for the skin, this can help reduce dandruff, and the FURminator’s design makes it a much less abrasive option than the standard deshedder.

 Quick Release For Disposing Of Shed Hairs